One of the cheapest ways to save a life is going away (EXTENDED VERSION)

 We reached out to the Department of State asking if its leadership was concerned.

-The spokesperson said PITFAR continues to support life-saving HIV testing, care and treatment approved by the Secretary of State.
+A spokesperson said, PITFAR continues to support life-saving HIV testing, care, and treatment approved by the Secretary of State.

 But they also said that other PIPFAR-funded services are currently being reviewed for efficiency and consistency with US foreign policy.